datstartup/ubuntuopenbox/lessons/about.md

 I learned Linux as a hobby years ago and eventually using it on everything I can (my PC, my Notebook and my Raspberry Pis).

-This site is created out of the love for Debian and Openbox.
-(The though of "who am I to write this kind of tutorial?" is always lurking at the back of my mind, writing it has been a journey of pure joy.)
+This site is created out of the love of Debian and Openbox.
+(The though of "who am I to write this kind of tutorial?" is always lurking at the back of my mind, but writing it has been a journey of pure joy.)

 I have also received a lot of encouraging emails.
 They are a great sources of motivation.
 Please do not hesitate to share your thoughts on the Facebook page: [facebook.com/ubuntuopenbox](https://www.facebook.com/ubuntuopenbox)